What makes a successful cost estimate?

 Making that happen means pulling together a number of different ingredients; accurate quotes from suppliers and subcontractors.
 The unique insights into a project offered by an experienced online estimator.

 Yet of all these ingredients, there are two that are absolutely essential to the success of any cost estimate:

 - Absolute clarity.

-In other words, a good estimate needs to be as comprehensive as possible, covering every last detail right down to the final nail.
+In other words, a good estimate needs to be comprehensive as possible.
+Covering every last detail right down to the final nail.

-However, rather than creating a large, unwieldy document that requires an advanced degree to even comprehend, that high level of in-depth detail should create a concise estimate that provides the client with a clear understanding of the costs involved in their project.
+However, rather than creating a large, unwieldy document.
+Requiring an advanced degree to even comprehend, that high level of in-depth detail.
+Create a concise estimate that provides the client with a clear understanding of the costs involved in their project.

 Complete Transparency – No Hidden Surprises

 Right from the outset.
 Even someone relatively new to the world of construction projects.
 Should be able to pick up your estimate, and gain a clear understanding.
 Of not just the cost themselves, but also the processes used to determine those costs.

 It’s one thing to give clients a general, lump-sum figure for labour, but it’s another to break down figure and explain exactly what this pays for.